 The project has brought relief to many slum communities where access to clean, safe drinking water is a challenge due to congestion and polluted groundwater.

-I open from 6AM TO 12:00PM daily.
-The water was a problem here but at least since Cities Alliance brought this, the water is now okay here, people drink safe water from this place.
+I open from 6AM to 12:00PM daily.
+The water used to be a problem here but now is okay, people can drink safely from this place.

 The water kiosks are designed to host a space for small scale trade that provides the community with basic commodities.
 It includes a solar lighting system and storage tank.